Aptera Electric Car FAQ

 at a Tesla service center.
 I know that policy has cost Tesla some sales and I have always

 figured it was conservative lawyers that were at fault.
-As opposed to Tesla’s policy, right to
+As opposed to Tesla’s policy, the right to

 repair is a cornerstone of Aptera Motor’s philosophy.